albion2000/tools-jpeg2pdf/README.md

 Provided that these where previously processed with an OCR Optical Character Recognition software, it will extract their text into .txt files

+## count_pdf_pages.py

+Read the installation_instructions.txt for the prerequisites

+It recursively parses sub directories for .pdf files

+It generates a logCountPages.txt file with one line per pdf document found.
+Each line contains the number of pages of the pdf document and the document path.